Minors in the Music Program

 Covers the basic elements of notation and meter in Western music.
 Topics include the staff, accidentals, rhythmic values, time signatures, simple and compound meters, major scales and key signatures, simple and compound intervals, minor scales and key signatures, whole tone scale, octatonic scales, blues scale, triad construction and basic harmonic progressions.
 Prerequisite(s): None; For non-music majors interview is required.
 Credits: 3

-Teaches sight-singing and dictation of diatonic materials in all clefs and intervals.
-Exercises in rhythmic reading, conducting, prepared singing, and intonation.
+This course teaches sight-singing and dictation (rhythmic, melodic, harmonic) of diatonic materials in G and F clefs.
+It comprises exercises in rhythmic reading (one and two parts), conducting, prepared singing, and intonation.
+It also includes introduction to atonal solfège.

-- Melodic music notation employing scales and intervals
+- Melodic music notation employing scales, intervals and the tonic chord

-- Rhythmic music notation including simple and compound meter
+- Basic rhythmic music notation including simple meter (one-part exercises)

 Prerequisite(s): None; Co-requisite for non-majors: MU101 Credits: 1.5

-- Melodic and harmonic music notation employing scales and intervals and chords
+- Melodic and harmonic music notation employing scales, intervals and chords

 - Intermediate rhythmic music notation including simple and compound meter